jacobrosenthal/react-wizard/README.md

 * name - name of step shown to user as list element
 * component - react CreatClass function of your content.
 * onSubmit - your 'validate' function.
 If it returns an error the step is not advanced and that error will be shown to user.
 Successful callback advances to next step.
+* onBack - a function to called before leaving step.
+Used to cleanup.

 ##example step
 ```js